AmpereComputing/gVisor-on-ampere/PTRACE.md

 At the time of this writing bazel 3.4.1 and 3.7.0 have been used during the processes decribed below.

-## Download the latest gVisor Code
+## Download the latest gVisor code

 For the best experience with building gvisor, it is recommended that you pull the `master` branch directly from the [upstream source code](https://github.com/google/gvisor) located on GitHub.